vtourraine/bm-grenoble-ios/README.md

 # BM Grenoble

-iOS application for the Grenoble Municipal Library ([Bibliothèque municipale de Grenoble](https://www.bm-grenoble.fr)), displaying a list of your current loans.
+iOS application for the Grenoble Municipal Library ([bibliothèque municipale de Grenoble](https://www.bm-grenoble.fr)), [available on the App Store](https://apps.apple.com/app/grenoble-municipal-library/id1483022528?l=en).

 ## How it works

 The Grenoble Municipal Library doesn’t offer a public API to check your account status and loans.
 This app uses a hidden web view instead, programmatically signing in with the user credentials, then extracting the relevant data by parsing the HTML pages.

+## Features

+- List current loans

 ## Roadmap